pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 	  - With Azure Active Directory Privileged Identity Management (PIM), you can manage, control, and monitor access to Azure Resources within your organization.
 	  - Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that may indicate that an identity has been compromised.
 	- Managed Service Identity
 	  - Managed Service Identity (MSI) is a public preview feature of Azure Active Directory.
+Managed Service Identity (MSI) gives Azure services an automatically managed identity in Azure Active Directory (Azure AD), so there's no need to store the credentials within the service.
+	    - System Assigned Identity = on the Azure service instance.
+Identity is automatically trusted, but als removed when resources are deleted.
+	    - User Assigned Identity (public preview) = Based on subscription level.
 	  - Azure Key Vault provides a way to securely store credentials and other keys and secrets, but your code needs to authenticate to Key Vault to retrieve them.
 Managed Service Identity (MSI) makes solving this problem simpler by giving Azure services an automatically managed identity in Azure Active Directory (Azure AD).
 	- Active Directory editions [^](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis#choose-an-edition) [^](https://azure.microsoft.com/en-us/pricing/details/active-directory/)
       - **Free** - manage users, synchronize with on-premises Active Directory, establish SSO across Azure and Office 365, and access SaaS applications in the Azure AD application gallery